Disagreement-based Active Learning in Online Settings: Introduction

-In terms of algorithm design, the proposed OLA algorithm incorporates both structural changes and tight design of parameters, which, while subtle, leads to significant reduction in label complexity.
-Specifically, OLA operates in stages under an epoch structure, where an epoch ends when a fixed number $M$ of labels have been queried.
-This structure is different from $A^2$ and DHM.
-In particular, the epochs in $A^2$ are determined by the time instants when the size of the current region of disagreement shrinks by half due to newly obtained labels.
-Such an epoch structure, however, requires the knowledge of the marginal distribution $\mathbb P_X$ of the instances for evaluating the size of the region of disagreement.
+In terms of temporal structure, OLA operates in epochs and updates the RoD at the end of each epoch, where an epoch ends when a fixed number $M$ of labels have been queried.
+This structure is different from $A^2$, DHM, and ACAL.
+In particular, the epochs in $A^2$ are determined by the time instants when the size of the current RoD shrinks by half due to newly obtained labels.
+Such an epoch structure, however, requires the knowledge of the marginal distribution $\mathbb P_X$ of the instances for evaluating the size of the RoD.
 The epoch structure of OLA obviates the need for this prior knowledge.
+DHM, on the other hand, does not operate in epochs and updates (inexplicitly) the RoD at each time.
+Similarly, ACAL also updates the RoD at each time\footnote{ACAL has a predetermined epoch structure with geometrically growing epoch length.
+This epoch structure, however, is not for controlling when to update the RoD, but rather for setting a diminishing sequence of outage probability of eliminating $h^*$.
+The algorithm otherwise restarts by forgetting all past experiences at the beginning of each epoch.}.
+Moreover, the updates involve calculating thresholds by solving multiple non-convex optimization problems with randomized nonlinear constraints that can only be checked numerically.
+In contrast, the epoch-based updates in OLA only involve thresholds that are given in closed-form in terms of empirical errors.

-The more deterministic epoch structure of OLA also results in a more tractable relation between the number of queried labels and the size of the current region of disagreement, facilitates the label complexity analysis.
-A more subtle improvement in OLA is the design of the threshold on the empirical error rate of a hypothesis for determining whether to eliminate it from the version space.
-By focusing only on empirical errors incurred over significant $(X,Y)$ examples determined by the current region of disagreement, we obtain a tighter concentration inequality and a more aggressive threshold design, which leads to significant reduction in label complexity as compared with $A^2$ and DHM.
+A more crucial improvement in OLA is the design of the threshold that determines the RoD.
+This is the key algorithm parameter that directly controls the tradeoff between label complexity and classification error rate.
+By focusing only on empirical errors incurred over significant $(X,Y)$ examples determined by the current RoD, we obtain a tighter concentration inequality and a more aggressive threshold design, which leads to significant reduction in label complexity as compared with $A^2$, DHM, and ACAL, as well as margin-based algorithms (see details on the performance comparison below).